thijssnelleman/CostOfReproducibility/NeurIPS/2023/reviews/ContiFormer: Continuous-Time Transformer for Irregular Time Series Modeling.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[8]
+[5]

 The authors state hyperparameter optimisation is done in the implementation readme.
 An ablation study is done in the appendix.
-Parameter values can be found in the example scripts of the readme, but a full overview is missing and its a bit unclear.
+Parameter values can be found in the example scripts of the readme, but a full overview is missing and its a bit unclear what the exact values are per experiment and how they were selected.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_